Hotels near Michigan Stadium

 Which hotels near Michigan Stadium are good for team or group travel?

-Are there budget-friendly hotels near Michigan Stadium?
+Are there extended-stay hotels near Michigan Stadium?

-Pools, breakfast, pet policies, and more
+Hotel Amenities & Features Pools, breakfast, pet policies, and more

 Which hotels near Michigan Stadium offer free breakfast?

-Residence Inn Ann Arbor Downtown (1.66 mi), Homewood Suites by Hilton Ann Arbor (1.91 mi), and Home2 Suites by Hilton Ann Arbor South (2.62 mi) include complimentary breakfast.
+Residence Inn Ann Arbor Downtown (1.66 mi, from $255/night), Homewood Suites by Hilton Ann Arbor (1.91 mi, from $135/night), and Home2 Suites by Hilton Ann Arbor South (2.62 mi, from $132/night) include complimentary breakfast.

-Residence Inn Ann Arbor Downtown (1.66 mi), Graduate by Hilton Ann Arbor (1.8 mi), and Homewood Suites by Hilton Ann Arbor (1.91 mi) have a pool on-site.
+Residence Inn Ann Arbor Downtown (1.66 mi, from $255/night), Graduate by Hilton Ann Arbor (1.8 mi, from $194/night), and Homewood Suites by Hilton Ann Arbor (1.91 mi, from $135/night) have an indoor pool available year-round.

 Which hotels near Michigan Stadium have a fitness center?

-Residence Inn Ann Arbor Downtown (1.66 mi), AC Hotel Ann Arbor Downtown (1.67 mi), and Graduate by Hilton Ann Arbor (1.8 mi) have an on-site fitness center.
+Residence Inn Ann Arbor Downtown (1.66 mi, from $255/night), AC Hotel Ann Arbor Downtown (1.67 mi, from $259/night), and Graduate by Hilton Ann Arbor (1.8 mi, from $194/night) have an on-site fitness center.

-Which hotels near Michigan Stadium have connecting rooms?
+Which hotels near Michigan Stadium are pet-friendly?

-Residence Inn Ann Arbor Downtown (1.66 mi), AC Hotel Ann Arbor Downtown (1.67 mi), and Graduate by Hilton Ann Arbor (1.8 mi) offer connecting rooms for families or groups.
+Residence Inn Ann Arbor Downtown (1.66 mi, from $255/night), AC Hotel Ann Arbor Downtown (1.67 mi, from $259/night), and Graduate by Hilton Ann Arbor (1.8 mi, from $194/night) accept pets.
+Fee policies vary by property.

 Ready to book near Michigan Stadium?